TosbackCgusBridge-Bot/CGUs-versions/Okcupid/Privacy Policy.md

 Email sent!

-An email is on its way to you.
+An email is on its way to .
 If you don’t see it, try checking your Spam folder.

 Okay